Alpine Fault

 Snow delineates the escarpment formed by the Alpine Fault along the Southern Alps' north-west edge, near the South Island's west coast.
 This satellite image shows the aftermath of a blizzard that hit the island in July 2003.

-The Alpine Fault is a geological fault that runs almost the entire length of New Zealand's South Island, being about 600 km. long, and forms the boundary between the Pacific plate and the Australian plate.
+The Alpine Fault is a geological fault that runs almost the entire length of New Zealand's South Island, being about 600 km long, and forms the boundary between the Pacific plate and the Australian plate.
 The Southern Alps have been uplifted on the fault over the last 12 million years in a series of earthquakes.
 However, most of the motion on the fault is strike-slip (side to side), with the Tasman district and West Coast moving north and Canterbury and Otago moving south.
 The average slip rates in the fault's central region are about 38 mm a year, very fast by global standards.
-The last major earthquake on the Alpine Fault was in about 1717 AD with a great earthquake magnitude of ± 0.1.
+The last major seismic event on the fault was a great (magnitude of 8 or more) earthquake of ± 0.1 in about 1717 AD.
 The probability of another one occurring before 2068 was estimated at 75 percent in 2021.